Lbonnaire/Lbonnaire/README.md

 ### Hi there 👋

+I'm Louis,
+I’m a developer with a specialization in Human-Technology Interaction (HTI).
+My skills help me bridge the gap between users and developers.
+I enjoy working on both Front-End and Back-End development, with a passion for creating clear and efficient UIs.
+I enjoy taking on challenges and the problem-solving nature of coding.

+I'm currently actively looking for a full-stack position around Utrecht.
+I have experience coding in multiple languages but my main language is C#.
+I have garnered C# skills by coding Unity applications to create games and interfaces.
+My most recent project is the Aimclicker  project available on GitHub (https://github.com/Lbonnaire/AimClicker).
+Aimclicker subverts the tedious aspect of learning how to aim with a mouse by enriching it through gamification using an idle game.

+If you are interested in my profile or have questions regarding one of the applications you can reach me by sending an email to bonnairelouis@gmail.com.

 <!--
 **Lbonnaire/Lbonnaire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.